Channel 4: 1982–1992: Launch and IBA control

-Channel Four Television Corporation
+1993–2006: Channel Four Television Corporation

 After control of the station passed from the Channel Four Television Company to the Channel Four Television Corporation in 1993, a shift in broadcasting style took place.
 Instead of aiming for minority tastes, it began to focus on the edges of the mainstream, and the centre of the mass market itself.
-It began to show many US programmes in peak viewing time, far more than it had previously done.
-It gave such shows as Friends and ER their UK premières.
+It began to show many American programmes in peak viewing time, far more than it had previously done.